jaycedowell/Pi2O/README.md

  * jinja2
  * sqlite3
  * a relay board that activates on high
- * a WUnderground API key if you want to use a software rain sensor or automatic runtime adjustment
+ * the name of a WUnderground PWS with a solar radiation sensor to use

 Usage
 -----